SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

 As a last step, you add Poetry Slam Manager to the SAP Business One launchpad to make it possible for poetry slam managers to launch it from SAP Business One.

-1. Create an SAP Business One Web Client extension.
+1. Create an SAP Business One, Web client extension in Visual Studio Code.

-    The Visual Studio Code Wizard for SAP Business One Web Client Extensions is based on [yeoman-ui](https://github.com/SAP/yeoman-ui), which is a graphical user interface for running Yeoman generators, and runs as a Visual Studio Code extensionInformation published on non-SAP site, aiming to provide a template wizard for customers and partners to create or package the extensions for SAP Business One Web Client.
+    The Visual Studio Code Wizard for SAP BusinessOne, Web client extensions is based on [yeoman-ui](https://github.com/SAP/yeoman-ui), which is a graphical user interface for running Yeoman generators, and runs as a Visual Studio Code extension, with the aim of providing a template wizard for customers and partners to create or package the extensions for SAP BusinessOne, Web client.

     > Note: Consider the prerequisites: [Development Environment Setup](https://help.sap.com/docs/SAP_BUSINESS_ONE_WEB_CLIENT/e6ac71d18c7543828bd4463f77d67ff7/b121ab221f4044baaf6051bba14cc160.html?locale=en-US).